ikeda-lab-ryukoku/ikeda-lab-ryukoku.github.io/publications.md

 # 研究業績
 ## 国際会議
+- Mikiya Masaoka, Rintaro Terada, and Sei Ikeda: "AR sight guide system for paraclimbing: An indoor experiment of spatial localization using active exploration", Proc.
+Augmented Humans International Conference, 2026/3/16.
-- Soko Inoue, Ryusei Uramune, Sei Ikeda: Translational velocity in a fixation-based automatic gaze calibration method, The 17th Asia-Pacific Workshop on Mixed and Augmented Reality (APMAR 2025), 2025/9/27.
+- Soko Inoue, Ryusei Uramune, and Sei Ikeda: Translational velocity in a fixation-based automatic gaze calibration method, The 17th Asia-Pacific Workshop on Mixed and Augmented Reality (APMAR 2025), 2025/9/27.
 - Taiki Haga, Sei Ikeda: Integration of multiple visual assesements on HMDs ― Calibration, visual acuity test, and strabismus detection, The 17th Asia-Pacific Workshop on Mixed and Augmented Reality (APMAR 2025), 2025/9/27.
 - Shota Miki, Sei Ikeda: The challenges and potentials of AR climbing routes mapping by remoting, The 17th Asia-Pacific Workshop on Mixed and Augmented Reality (APMAR 2025), 2025/9/26.
 - Mikiya Masaoka, Sei Ikeda: Climbing sight guide system using spatial audio ― An experiment by sighted people on indoor wall, The 17th Asia-Pacific Workshop on Mixed and Augmented Reality (APMAR 2025), 2025/9/26.